rabin245/popularity-metric/README.md

 #### `calculatePopularityRanking()`

-Calculates the popularity of events based on their weights and returns the sorted result.
+Calculates the popularity of providers based on the weights of each event and returns the sorted result.

 ```javascript
 import { calculatePopularityRanking } from "@zaxiya/popularity-metric";